Located about an hour’s drive from downtown Vancouver, Coquitlam‘s Minnekhada Regional Park is a large park with hiking trails and marshland.

 TIP #7: There are outhouses at the Quarry Road parking lot and just down the hill from the parking lot at Minnekhada Lodge.
 They aren’t flush toilets though, and there is no running water.

-TIP #8: Black bears are occasionally spotted in the area.
-The same as in many similar Lower Mainland parks, to prevent running into a bear and surprising it, talk or make other noises while hiking.
+TIP #8: Black bears are occasionally spotted in the area, as in many similar Lower Mainland parks.
+To prevent running into a bear and surprising it, talk or make other noises while hiking.
 Also, keep your dog on a leash and don’t let children run too far ahead.
 If you do encounter a bear, don’t be foolish and approach it, give it food or run.
 Instead, give it lots of space and back away slowly.

 If you like Minnekhada Park, other comparable places you’ll probably like too include the following: